Finesse/MicroDB/README.md

 * `insertGetId` doesn't return the inserted row identifier for SQL Server and PostgreSQL.

-Make a pull request or an issue if you need a problem to be fixed.
+Make a pull request or an issue if you need the problem to be fixed.

 ## Versions compatibility